+When the vehicle is started, this light flashes and a chime may come on to remind passengers to fasten their seat belt.
 Then the light stays on solid until the belt is buckled.
-This cycle continues several times if the front passenger remains or becomes unbuckled while the vehicle is moving.
+This cycle continues several times if the passenger remains or becomes unbuckled while the vehicle is moving.

-If the front passenger seat belt is buckled, neither the chime nor the light comes on.
+If the passenger seat belt is buckled, neither the chime nor the light comes on.

-The front passenger seat belt reminder light and chime may come on if an object is put on the seat such as a briefcase, handbag, grocery bag, laptop, or other electronic device.
+The front passenger seat belt reminder light and chime may turn on if an object is put on the seat such as a briefcase, handbag, grocery bag, laptop, or other electronic device.
 To turn off the reminder light and/or chime, remove the object from the seat or buckle the seat belt.